JWFitzpatrick/AntColonyOptimisationTSP/ReadMe.md

+#University Project.
+Certain parts of this application had to be implemented in specific ways to meet mark scheme

 ## How to compile

 To run the application you will need to first compile the java files by running the following command in the terminal: